 The skilled labor shortage is no joke for the manufacturing industry.
 With the national unemployment rate falling to 3.6% in April (the lowest since December 1969), there aren’t many people looking for work.
 And, while the U.S. manufacturing index shows a slowed rate of expansion over the past year, American manufacturing is still growing.

-Besides the low unemployment rate and a strong manufacturing industry, the labor shortage can also be attributed to the surge of retiring Baby Boomers.
+Besides the low unemployment rate and a steady manufacturing industry, the labor shortage can also be attributed to the surge of retiring Baby Boomers.
 The younger generation entering the workforce is made up of fewer people, and the majority of them hold college degrees.
 Overall, manufacturing isn’t the sector they see in their futures.

-3. Higher Turnover and Frequent Retraining
+Higher Turnover and Frequent Retraining

 Companies can also increase their community involvement by partnering with local schools and universities.
 Offering co-op and internship programs to students is a great way to generate interest and refill the candidate pool.
-This can also be an important step in showing younger generations just how important manufacturing is to the economy and how many opportunities there are for career advancement.
+This can also be an important step in showing younger generations just how important manufacturing is to the economy, and how many opportunities there are for career advancement.

 Another option is for organizations to outsource either full production or partial production to a contract manufacturing partner like MCL Industries.
 Read more about this option in Ticket Redemption Game Developer Increases Sales with Help from a Contract Assembly Partner.
 In this case, the outsourcing partnership was worth millions of dollars to the game developer.
 Click the button below to read the case study.